Day Trading Basics

 The term “day trading” covers several different approaches.
 A few of the most common are:

 - Momentum trading: entering positions when price, volume or news push a stock strongly in one direction and riding the move for part of the day.
+Traders often look for breakouts above prior highs or strong moves after news.

 A serious day trader usually has: